Accessibility Tools

 Marina Gomberg

-Marina Gomberg is a communications professional with nearly 20 years of experience managing public relations and marketing strategies for clients in the nonprofit, private and public sectors.
+Marina Gomberg is a communications professional with 20 years of experience managing public relations and marketing strategies for clients in the nonprofit, private and public sectors.
 She leads the communications + marketing team for the University of Utah College of Fine Arts, and previously worked as a Public Relations Account Manager and Branded Content Specialist for local PR/advertising firm, The Summit Group Communications.
 She also served as the Director of Development and Communications for the Utah Pride Center, the state's LGBTQ community center.
-She earned her Bachelor's degree in Gender Studies from the University of Utah, and has been engaged in activism ever since, with a particularly focus on inclusive storytelling.
+She earned her Bachelor's degree in Gender Studies from the University of Utah, and has been engaged in advocacy ever since, with a particularly focus on storytelling.
 Gomberg's passions lie in activism, the arts, writing, travel and food.
 She lives in Salt Lake City with her wife, her kiddo, Harvey, and two pups.
-She moonlights as an award-winning lifestyle columnist for The Salt Lake Tribune.

 The Creative Brief eNewsletter